-The last characteristic which involves tying up loose ends through a final search.
+The last characteristics which involves tying up loose ends through a final search.

-2.5 Affective Load Theory (ALT)
+3.2 Affective Load Theory (ALT)

-Affective load theory (ALT) is a social - behavioural perspective on the thoughts and feelings of individuals while engaged in information behavior.
-ALT provides empirical methods for identifying affective states of users that disrupts ongoing cognitive operations.
+Affective load theory (ALT) is a social - behavioural perspective on the thoughts and feelings of individuals while engaged in information behaviour.
+ALT provides empirical methods for identifying affective states of users that disrupts ongoing cognitive operations (James & Nahl 1986).
 Once a disruptive affective state is identified, coping assistance services can be provided to encourage users to mitigate disruptive states to achieve task success.
-ALT identifies underlying habits of thinking and feeling while engaging in information behavior, and clarifies the details of information retrieval from a user perspective (Fisher, Erdelez and McKechine, 2005).
-There are three essential ideas in applying social - behavioural psychology to information behavior:-
+ALT identifies underlying habits of thinking and feeling while engaging in information behavior, and clarifies the details of information retrieval from a user perspective (Fisher Erdelez and McKechine 2005).
+There are three essential ideas in applying social-behavioural psychology to information behaviours:

-- a) The mental capacity of information users both cognitive and affective - b) Affective behavior initiates, maintains and terminates cognitive behavior - c) Affective behavior operates within a binary value system i.e on / off or positive / negative.
+- a) The mental capacity of information users both cognitive and affective - b) Affective behaviour initiates, maintains and terminates cognitive behavior - c) Affective behaviour operates within a binary value system i.e on / off or positive / negative.

-2.6 Cheuk Wai - Yi's (1998) Information Seeking and Using Process Model (ISU)
+3.3 Cheuk Wai - Yi's (1998) Information Seeking and Using Process Model (ISU)

-Cheuk Wai - Yi's information - seeking and using (ISU) process model was tested on different professional user groups to illustrate the dynamic and diverse use information seeking behavior.
-The model states that human information - seeking and using behavior creates the situation that prompts the information need.
+Cheuk Wai - Yi's information - seeking and using (ISU) process model was tested on different professional user groups to illustrate the dynamic and diverse use information seeking behaviourThe model states that human information - seeking and using behaviour creates the situation that prompts the information need.
 The ISU model is made up of different situations and information seeking aspects that form the frame work.

-The seven situations are:-
+The seven situations are: